LQR471814/js-comptime/README.md

 ### Tour

-The primary addition the `js-comptime` compiler adds to javascript is the `$comptime` label. "comptime" is essentially the execution of code at compile-time instead of runtime.
+The `js-comptime` compiler adds metaprogramming capabilities to javascript via the `$comptime` label.

+#### Code execution

-You can add the `$comptime` [label](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label) before most javascript statements to have them execute at compile time.
+You can add the `$comptime` [label](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label) before a block or an expression to have it only execute during compile time.

 ```js
 // before build